Department Chair: Elaine Rutherford

 A portfolio review precedes admission to the department.
 A senior exhibition is required for graduation.

-Students concentrating in art education are required to have two areas of emphasis which are met by taking additional approved courses in the areas of drawing, sculpture (including jewelry and ceramics), painting, graphic arts (including photography, or printmaking) or computer graphics including digital video.
+Students concentrating in art education are required to have two areas of emphasis which are met by taking additional approved courses in the areas of drawing, sculpture (including jewelry and ceramics), painting, graphic arts (including photography, or printmaking) or computer graphics.

 Students concentrating in art education may receive special credit towards core, and upper-division requirements.
 Please contact the department chair.